Rev. Dr. W. Wilson Goode, CEO and Chairman of the Board

 Rhashidah Perry-Jones, Vice President and Chief Communications Officer

-Rhashidah Perry-Jones joined SELF, Inc. as director of policy and communications in 2017 and was promoted to vice president and CCO.
+Rhashidah Perry-Jones (she/her/hers) joined SELF, Inc. as director of policy and communications in 2017 and was promoted to vice president and CCO.
 She leads policy, advocacy, and communications efforts as well as supports the COO in organizational strategy and development.
 She is an award-winning writer and a communications professional with more than 20 years of experience in public relations, policy, government relations, marketing, and communications.
 Prior to working with SELF Inc., Rhashidah was the communications lead on a multi-billion-dollar transportation infrastructure project, was executive director for a nonprofit crime reduction initiative, and was director of internal communications and government relations for a regional performing arts center.
 She is also a parenting educator and accomplished jewelry designer.
 She has a Bachelor of Arts Degree from Lincoln University where she studied abroad in Russia and in Taiwan and she earned a Master of Public Administration from Temple University.
 Rhashidah is a graduate of the Greater Philadelphia Leadership Exchange, the AFL-CIO Organizing Institute, and the Urban League of Philadelphia Leadership Institute.
 She is the founding coordinator of Philadelphia Children and Adults with Attention Deficit/Hyperactivity Disorder (PhillyCHADD) and was elected to the National Board of Directors and the Chapter Advisory Board of CHADD.
 She is also a founder of the Philadelphia Black Public Relations Society and serves on the Board of Directors of the Homeless Advocacy Project.
 She is a member of Delta Sigma Theta Sorority, Inc., and serves on the Executive Board of Jack and Jill of America, Inc., Philadelphia Chapter.

 Quibila Divine, Chief Program Officer

-Quibila A. Divine joined SELF, Inc. as director of programs in 2018 and was promoted to Chief Program Officer.
+Quibila A. Divine (she/her/hers) joined SELF, Inc. as director of programs in 2018 and was promoted to Chief Program Officer.
 She directs year-round planning, execution and quality control of program activities throughout the SELF network of housing and human services.
 She ensures that participants have access to innovative programming that underscores their resiliency and advances their journey to self-sufficiency and wellness.
 Outside of SELF, Quibila is an education advocate who works tirelessly to ensure that low-income children are provided equal access to high-quality education.
 She has over 20 years of experience educating students, enlightening families and empowering communities as the founder and president of her own nonprofit agency, The Educational Advocates Reaching Today’s Hardworking Students, Inc. (EARTHS).
 Quibila is an advisor to PARENT POWER (What Will You Do with Yours?); Chairs the Community Advisory Board of Community Umbrella Agency (CUA) 7 Northeast Treatment Centers (NET); serves on the board of North Philly Project and serves on the Community Advisory Board of BEBASHI’s Health Enterprise Zone (HEZ) Project.
 In 2020, Quibila was selected to represent Pennsylvania on the Mid-Atlantic Equity Consortium's (MAEC) State Advisory Council.
 MAEC is an education nonprofit dedicated to combating issues of inequity in schools across the country.
 As part of a diverse group of family and community members known as the Collaborative Action for Family Engagement (CAFE), Quibila lends her voice and expertise in ensuring that the experiences of low-income and homeless families are considered when high-impact school, family and community engagement strategies are developed in Pennsylvania.

 Quibila holds a bachelor’s degree in Marketing Management from Drexel University and two master’s degrees from Lincoln University, graduating summa cum laude both times.